Evolutionary Psychology And Mental Health Issues

 5. The brain must solve problems, mostly at an unconscious level.
 An activity or response that seems simple may involve highly complex neural processes.

-6. Human psychology is made up of a multitude of specialized mechanisms that come together to form human nature.
+6. Human psychology is made up of a multitude of specialized mental mechanisms that come together to form human nature.

 Phobias

 Phobias, or at least some of them, make sense from an evolutionary psychology perspective.
 A phobia is an irrational or exaggerated fear.
 Many people have an intense fear of snakes that reaches the level of a phobia.
-Since many people in modern times don't typically encounter many snakes in their environment, the fear is usually irrational.
+Since many people in modern times don't typically encounter many snakes in their environment, the fear seems irrational.

 iStock/Rawpixel